Strawberry Shortcake's Berry Bitty Adventures: Broadcast

 The series first premiered outside of the United States (as with The Twisted Whiskers Show).
 In February 2010, American Greetings pre-sold the series to Playhouse Disney and M6 in France, Cartoonito in the UK, Hop!
 Channel in Israel, and Playhouse Disney in Canada and Latin America.

 In Latin America, the series aired first on Disney Junior (formerly "Playhouse Disney") from September 2010 until around 2013 and later on Discovery Kids from November 2014 until around 2017.

 The series made its English debut on The Hub (currently known as Discovery Family) in 2010.
 It also aired in Spanish on Discovery Familia.
 The series was previously shown in Canada on Family Jr., but was removed from the channel's lineup in 2020.

 Streaming-wise, it is available on Paramount+, and for free on places such as Pluto TV and Tubi.

 Home media

-In the United States, as with the 2003 series, 20th Century Fox Home Entertainment distributed DVDs of this series, as well.
+In the United States, as with the 2003 series, 20th Century Fox Home Entertainment also distributed DVDs of this series.
 Season 2 is the only season completely released on DVD, as the rest of the seasons are all missing an episode.
-Later DVDs also include digital download codes.
+Later DVDs also included digital download codes.

 In France, M6 Video released the series onto DVD, including complete series boxsets.